Maturity Gaps Close Fab AI

 - Analyze potential ROI through improved production metrics and reduced errors.

-- It's essential to evaluate both direct and indirect costs associated with AI adoption.
+- Evaluate both direct and indirect costs associated with AI adoption.

 - Key performance indicators should include production efficiency and yield rates.

-- Monitor reduction in operational costs as a direct measure of AI impact.
+- Monitor reductions in operational costs as a measure of AI impact.

-- Customer satisfaction scores can provide insights into product quality improvements.
+- Customer satisfaction scores can provide insights into improvements in product quality.

 - Evaluate time-to-market metrics to assess innovation acceleration through AI.